Inguinal lymph nodes: Size

+Cloquet's node

-There can be three, four or five deep inguinal lymph nodes.
-They lie medial to the femoral vein under the cribriform fascia.
-The uppermost node is in the groin, under the inguinal ligament, and is called Cloquet's node (also Rosenmuller's node).
+The superior-most node is situated in the groin, deep to the inguinal ligament, and is termed the Cloquet's node (also Rosenmuller's node).
+It can instead be considered as the inferior-most of the external iliac lymph nodes.
+Cloquet's node is also considered as a potential sentinel lymph node.

 This node is named for French surgeon Jules Germain Cloquet, or for German anatomist Johann Christian Rosenmüller.

-It can also be considered as the lowest of the external iliac lymph nodes.
-Cloquet's node is also considered as a potential sentinel lymph node.
+Efferents

 The deep inguinal lymph nodes drain superiorly to the external iliac lymph nodes, then to the pelvic lymph nodes and on to the paraaortic lymph nodes.